mavuio/mavu_utils/README.md

 # MavuUtils

-Simple Useful Utility functions for my other upcoming packages under mavuio/\*
+An opinionated set of utility functions used by other (upcoming) packages under mavuio/\*

 ## Installation